Europe in February :20 Best places to visit in February in Europe

-Amsterdam is one of the most picturesque cities in Europe and a great destination to visit during February because you will enjoy it with less tourists, get better prices at accommodation and have the chance of seeing it covered in snow.
+Amsterdam is one of the most picturesque cities in Europe and a great destination to visit during February because you will enjoy it with fewer tourists, get better prices at the accommodation and have the chance of seeing it covered in snow.

 RECOMMENDED HOTEL: Book your hotel in Amsterdam

 RECOMMENDED ACTIVITIES: Find all the romantic activities in Amsterdam